-The Sustainable Development Goals (SDGs) were introduced by United Nations (UN) for all member nations with a total of 17 goals and 169 targets to be achieved between 2016 and 2030.
+The Sustainable Development Goals (SDGs) were introduced by the United Nations (UN) for all member nations with a total of 17 goals and 169 targets to be achieved between 2016 and 2030.
 The recent pandemic has presented more challenges to achieving the UN’s SDGs.
-This book examines Bangladesh’s ascendancy in socio-economic terms and the prospects of Bangladesh overcoming the challenges to become a higher middle-income nation by 2030.
+This book examines Bangladesh’s ascendancy in socio-economic terms and the prospects of Bangladesh overcoming the challenges to become a higher-middle-income nation by 2030.

 This book will be a useful reference document for those who are interested in gaining more insights into inclusive growth and sustainable development from the case study of Bangladesh.